 Or this brochure:

-I recommend the Colmar canal trail for several reasons.
-First, the sound of the flowing water in the canal should make the hike much more relaxing.
-It also passes several charming villages and hundred-year-old trees all the way to the German border.
+I highly recommend the Colmar canal trail for several reasons.
+Firstly, the soothing sound of water flowing through the canal adds a tranquil ambiance to the hike.
+The trail also winds through several quaint villages and past century-old trees, leading all the way to the German border.

 You can learn more details about Nautical Base from the agglo-colmar website (in French, but you can translate it with your browser).